 Consulting

-Physical Debugging for Engineering & Product Teams to reveal hidden coordination failures and accelerate decisions.
+Physical Debugging for Engineering and Product Teams to surface coordination frictions and improve decision velocity in complex systems.

-When engineering, product and sales operate with different mental models of the same system, decisions stall and risk becomes invisible.
+When engineering, product and sales operate with different mental models of the same system, decisions stall and risk becomes distributed across the organization.

-Most organizations try to solve this through meetings, process redesign, or communication workshops.
+In these conditions, even highly capable teams can become structurally inefficient.
+Most organizations address this through meetings, process redesign, or communication frameworks.

-Physical Debugging creates structured physical simulations where hidden coordination patterns become visible in real time.
+Physical Debugging creates structured physical simulations where coordination patterns can be observed in real time.

 Diagnostic Framework